FelixWiemann/PlantSupervisor/Story.md

 But hey, at least I can now recommend  [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/html/split/).

 Now that the CPU is idle most of the time and the VM is receiving everything it should, it is time to actually do something with the data.

+Lets set it up as a service so that it always starts when the VM reboots.
+(See AccessPoint/PlantSupervisor.service, copy it to `/etc/systemd/system/` and enable it with `systemctl enable PlantSupervisor.service`).

 ## the do something with the data
 Since I only recently (at the time of writing this) built the NAS, I only started meddling with collecting system data and displaying them.
 So I decided to use Prometheus for further collecting and Grafana for displaying the data, and also use the in Grafana builtin notification system to send me push messages.